 - 1 tsp vanilla extract

-- 1 tsp almond extract
+- 1½ tsp almond extract

 - In bowl of electric mixer using paddle attachment, cream butter and cream cheese together until smooth, about 2 minutes.
-Slowly add sugar and when all sugar is added, increase speed to medium high and whip for about 7 minutes until very light in color and fluffy.
+Slowly add sugar and when all sugar is added, increase speed to medium high and whip for 7 minutes until very light in color and fluffy.
 Scrape down sides of bowl.

-- On low speed, add eggs, one at a time, beating for about one minute after each addition.
+- On low speed, add eggs, one at a time, beating for one minute after each addition.
 Once all eggs have been added, scrape down sides of bowl and increase speed to about medium and whip for about 2 minutes.

-- Remove cake from oven when skewer comes out clean or with just a few crumbs attached to it.
+- Remove cake from oven when skewer comes out with just a few crumbs attached to it.
 Set cake in pan on wire rack to cool for at least an hour.
 Then loosen it with a butter knife from the edges.
 Put a cake plate on top of the cake pan and holding both, flip it over so that the cake comes out of the cake pan onto the plate.

 - Allow to cool completely and serve at room temperature.

 Adapted from Southern Living’s Cream Cheese Pound Cake